SAML-Toolkits/php-saml/demo1/Readme.txt

     process, the index.php view.

-    2.2 in the second link we access to (attrs.php) have the same process described at 2.1 with the diference that as RelayState is set the attrs.php
+    2.2 in the second link we access to (attrs.php) have the same process described at 2.1 with the difference that as RelayState is set the attrs.php

 3. The SAML Response is processed in the ACS (index.php?acs), if the Response is not valid, the process stop here and a message is showed.
 Otherwise we